zenparsing/es-typed-catch/README.md

 - The current catch clause accepts *irrefutable* destructuring patterns.
 If we wanted a pattern matching `catch` we could not place those patterns in the `catch` head.
 - Users typically don't want to match errors based on structural typing.
 The most common way to match errors is by error type.
 Pattern matching could support `if` predicates, but putting a type check into an `if` predicate is unnecessarily verbose.
 - In the context of Javascript, pattern matching will probably be a tool used by experienced programmers.
-In contrast, we want targeted exception handling to be natural and concise for users of all experience levels.
+In contrast, we want targeted exception handling to be natural and concise for users at all experience levels.

 ### Syntax